 Widespread vaccination will allow the City to dial back restrictions set in place to slow the spread of COVID, but this process will happen over many months.
 As more Chicagoans get vaccinated, there will be more opportunity to safely move back to normal lives.
 In the meantime, CDPH still recommends mask wearing, social distancing and washing your hands frequently, even if you have received the vaccine.

 With timing highly dependent on vaccine availability, right now we predict that Chicago will tentatively begin Vaccination Phase 2 on May 1.
 Phase 2 includes all Chicagoans age 16 and over.
 Children will be added for vaccine eligibility as trials are completed and vaccine is authorized for use in individuals under age 16.

 CDPH will follow federal and state guidelines for distributing the vaccine.
 Distribution prioritization is based on risk, not geographic location.
 However, all hospitals across the city will receive doses of the vaccine based on their healthcare workforce and patient populations.
 Similar to the City’s approach to testing, access to the vaccine will always be looked at through an equity lens.

 All vaccines in Chicago will only be distributed when they are deemed safe.
-Both the Pfizer and Moderna have completed multiple stages of clinical trials.
+Both the Johnson & Johnson, Pfizer and Moderna have completed multiple stages of clinical trials.

 The CDC, along with FDA and other federal partners, will use established safety systems to conduct heightened safety monitoring of COVID-19 vaccines.
 Additional safety measures include active surveillance using text messaging and web surveys from CDC, and enhanced passive surveillance through other data sources from healthcare facilities.